Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 Another easy way to improve your online privacy when using Particl is to route the Particl Desktop client through the Tor network, a networking protocol used to spoof internet connections.
 Using Tor protects your online identity by making hiding your IP address from the rest of the network.

-To learn how to enable Tor on your Particl Desktop client, head over to the :doc:`Enable Tor (Network Privacy) <../guides/guide_general_enable_tor>` user guide.
+To learn how to enable Tor on your Particl Desktop client, head over to the :ref:`Enable Tor on Particl` user guide.

 Use PART Addresses Only Once
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^